[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 (4) Evaluate insurance carriers presented by asbestos contractors and/or asbestos design professionals for financial stability.
 An annual review of insurance requirements shall be conducted to ensure proper coverage.

-(1) Custodial Services will be responsible for ensuring that their employees take the two-hour asbestos awareness course offered by EH&S, which will detail proper cleaning procedures to follow in areas known to contain asbestos.
+(1) Custodial Services will be responsible for ensuring that their employees take the two-hour asbestos awareness course offered by ODES Asbestos Compliance, which will detail proper cleaning procedures to follow in areas known to contain asbestos.

 (2) Custodial Services will be responsible for ensuring that those employees under its direction are informed of all asbestos projects that might affect their job responsibilities.